lehigh-university-libraries/fabricator/README.md

 # fabricator

-Transform a Google Sheet URL into a fully executed [Islandora Workbench](https://github.com/mjordan/islandora_workbench) task.
+Transform a Google Sheet URL into a fully executed [Islandora Workbench](https://mjordan.github.io/islandora_workbench_docs/) task.

 ## Overview

 - Content creators can work in Google Sheets to prepare a spreadsheet
 - [A Google Appscript](./google/appsscript) is embeded in the sheet to allow easily checking their work
-- When the spreadsheet is ready, it can be ingested into Islandora/Drupal via Islandora Workbench by supplying the sheet URL in [the GitHub Action](./.github/workflows/run.yml)
+- When the spreadsheet is ready, it can be ingested into Islandora/Drupal via Islandora Workbench by [supplying the sheet URL in the GitHub Action](../.././actions/workflows/run.yml)
+  - requires write access on this repo to execute the workflow

 ```mermaid
 sequenceDiagram